Shetura36/Data-607/Project3/Data607-Project3-Group7-Version3.md

 ---

----------------

-### Project 3
+### Data 607: Project 3

 > W. Edwards Deming said, "In God we trust, all others must bring data."
 Please use data to answer the question, "Which are the most valued data science skills?"
 Consider your work as an exploration; there is not necessarily a "right answer."

+---------------

+### Active Members

+* AHM Shahparan
+* Alejandro Osborne
+* Brian Liles
+* Harpeet Shoker
+* Sherranette Tinapunan

 ---------------